copernicus-mogley/zkav.club/_pages/home.md

 - Restreaming to chat platforms and social networks
 - Stream localization: Live transcription and translation rebroadcasts
 - Extra-event content creation (stories, interviews, podcasts, etc)

+## Thank you to our sponsors and donors

+Zk Av Club activities are made possible by contributions from organizations, communities and individuals who care about preservation and privacy.

+(Zcash Foundation) + (Least Authority)

 ### Be a patron: Donate with Zcash today <3